 Summary

-- In the FOMC minutes, the Fed said it should consider additional rate hikes if inflation pressures persist.
+- The Fed said it should consider rate hikes if inflation pressures persist and remain above its 2% target.

-- Markets are watching how the Fed's more hawkish stance could affect US stocks and global financial markets.
+- Markets are watching how the Fed's increasingly hawkish stance could affect US stocks and global financial markets.

 Forecast Trend Report by Period

-The Federal Reserve indicated it would consider additional interest-rate increases if inflation pressures persist, underscoring a more hawkish tilt within the central bank.
+The Federal Reserve signaled it may need to consider another interest-rate increase if inflation pressures persist, underscoring a more hawkish tilt within the central bank.

-Officials said they weighed inflation pressures stemming from higher energy prices and uncertainty over the Middle East even as the economy continued to expand.
+The central bank said it took into account inflation pressures driven by higher energy prices and uncertainty surrounding the Middle East, even as the economy continued to expand.

-Eight committee members, including Chair Jerome Powell, voted in favor of the decision.
+Eight officials, including Chair Jerome Powell, voted for the decision.

-Beth Hammack, Neel Kashkari and Lorie Logan opposed the inclusion of dovish language in the statement.
+Beth Hammack, Neel Kashkari and Lorie Logan also opposed including easing-biased language in the statement, the minutes showed.

 Most Fed officials said the central bank should consider raising rates if inflation continues to run above its 2% target.

-Many also said the Fed needed to signal to markets that its next policy move could be a rate increase rather than a continuation of its previous easing bias.
+Many also said policymakers needed to signal to markets that the next policy move could be a rate increase, breaking from the previous bias toward rate cuts.

-Markets are now focused on how the Fed's more hawkish stance could ripple through US stocks and global financial markets.
+Markets are now focused on how the Fed's more hawkish stance could affect US stocks and global financial markets.

 JH Kim